-- establishing, maintaining and reviewing information management policy and supporting documents - facilitating ongoing enhancements of an Information Security Management System that is aligned with Information Standard 27001.
+- Establish, maintain and review technology-based prevention controls. - Establish, maintain and review information and communications technology (ICT) and information management policy and supporting documents. - Facilitate ongoing enhancements of an Information Security Management System that is aligned with Information Standard 27001.